just-buildsystem/justbuild/doc/tutorial/invocation-logging.md

    directory to be used when generating the `--profile` option in the command line for the `just` invocation.
  - `"--dump-graph"` does the same for the `--dump-graph` option.
+ - `"--dump-artifacts"` does the same for the `--dump-artifacts` option; while not directly useful for profiling, browsing the final artifacts (including the test logs) can be useful to understand a particular invocation.
  - `"metadata"` specifies a file name inside the invocation directory a metadata file should be written by `just-mr`; that file contains, in particular, the full command line that is executed